 Every participant receives a sweet Porters T-shirt, cool finisher medal, post race food, music, and more!

-Every half and 10k participant will also receive a souvenir pint glass for your favorite beverage.
+Every half marathon participant will also receive a souvenir pint glass for your favorite beverage.

 Questions?
 Please email us at email@example.com